-- Q. Is propeller damaged? - A. Have propeller repaired or replaced. - Q. Is propeller pitch or diameter incorrect? - A. Install correct propeller to operate outboard at its recommended speed (r/min) range. - Q. Is trim angle incorrect? - A. Adjust trim angle to achieve most efficient operation. - Q. Is motor mounted at incorrect height on transom? - A. Have motor adjusted to proper transom height. - Q. Has warning system activated? - A. Find and correct cause of warning. - Q. Is boat bottom fouled with marine growth? - Clean boat bottom. - Q. Are spark plug(s) fouled or of incorrect type? - A. Inspect spark plug(s).
-Clean or replace with recommended type. - Q. Are weeds or other foreign matter tangled on gear housing?
+- Q. Is propeller damaged? - A. Have propeller repaired or replaced. - Q. Is propeller pitch or diameter incorrect? - A. Install correct propeller to operate outboard at its recommended speed (r/min) range. - Q. Is trim angle incorrect? - A. Adjust trim angle to achieve most efficient operation. - Q. Is motor mounted at incorrect height on transom? - A. Have motor adjusted to proper transom height. - Q. Has warning system activated? - A. Find and correct cause of warning. - Q. Is boat bottom fouled with marine growth? - A. Clean boat bottom. - Q. Are spark plug(s) fouled or of incorrect type? - A. Inspect spark plug(s).
+Clean or replace with recommended type.

+- Q. Are weeds or other foreign matter tangled on gear housing?

 - A. Remove foreign matter and clean lower unit.

 - Q. Is fuel system obstructed?

 - A. Check for pinched or kinked fuel line or other obstructions in fuel system.

 - Q. Is fuel filter clogged?

 - A. Clean or replace filter.

 - Q. Is fuel contaminated or stale?

 - A. Fill tank with clean, fresh fuel.

 - Q. Is spark plug gap incorrect?

 - A. Inspect and adjust as specified.

 - Q. Is ignition wiring damaged or poorly connected?

 - A. Check wires for wear or breaks.
 Tighten all loose connections.
 Replace worn or broken wires.

-- Q. Have ignition parts failed?
+- Q. Have electrical parts failed?

 - A. Have serviced by a Yamaha dealer.

+- Q. Is specified fuel not being used?

+- A. Replace fuel with specified type.

 - Q. Is specified engine oil not being used?

 - A. Check and replace oil with specified type.

 - Q. Is thermostat faulty or clogged?

 - A. Have serviced by a Yamaha dealer.

 - Q. Is air vent screw closed?

 - A. Open the air vent screw.

 - Q. Is fuel pump damaged?

 - A. Have serviced by a Yamaha dealer.

-- Q. Is fuel joint connection incorrect?
+Q. Is fuel joint connection incorrect?

-- A. Connect correctly.
+A. Connect correctly.

-- Q. Is heat range of spark plug incorrect?
+Q. Is heat range of spark plug incorrect?